 Dixie reindeer lichen is one of several tangled fruticose lichens that are completely smooth (lacking the little squamules on the podetia that characterize many-forked reindeer lichen).
 The branches usually end in twos, and the overall color a has a yellowish cast. have podetia terminating in cups.
 Dixie reindeer lichen is common on the ground in dry open areas.

-Star rosette lichen is a light gray, medium-sized foliose lichen that is common on twigs on open areas.
+Smooth axil-bristle is a light gray, medium-sized foliose lichen that is common on tree trunks and twigs on open areas.
 It doesn’t have any evident means of asexual reproduction (neither isidia nor soredia), but it abundantly produces apothecia.
 The medulla is a pale yellow, and the apothecia are deeply concave and have a shiny brown inner surface.

 THE LICHENS ARE A FASCINATING SHOW!